The Death of the Draftsman

 Many act like the draftsman is just low experienced detailer.
 But many, like myself, are senior designers and have taken on many design projects and lead positions.
+Many senior draftsman have taken on the title "engineer".
 We have trained and supported many young engineers.

 If the engineers are willing to do this type of design then more power to him/her.
 But if they are going to do it, the system has to change.

 All of the standard processes that used to be the responsibility of drafting have to be re-implemented.
 Today the engineers are doing peer checking.
 This is a very weak process.
 You need a experienced engineer dedicated to the checking process.
 Murphy’s law sit on all of our shoulders.

 We will have levels of engineers where their designs and documentation will be reviewed by other engineers.
 Are egos going to get in the way?
 The manufacturing, material and stress engineer are also going to have their input.
 I just wonder how this is all going to work out.
 The draftsman was a worker bee and, yes, many times spoke up when he/she saw a bad decision, but mostly went along with the program.
 Part of a draftsman’s job was to make an engineer and engineering look good.
 Many times we carried a young engineer.
 Draftsmen virtually had no path to management, that was the reason contract engineering was a great option for the skilled draftsman.
 We would watch the politics played by the engineers and shake our head and get back to work.

 "I do agree there is no place for the draftsman in today’s engineering design process.
 There will be no non-degreed engineers as in the past.
 Engineering is going through a transition and the draftsman’s viewpoint, which was the glue that held engineering together, is not there to help mold it.
 This truly is the cause of the chaotic state of engineering today."